Pullusb/MatNameFromColor/README.md

 *Rename from nodes* - Rename the material according to nodes (experimetal, try to find a node with color)
 *copied color name to clipboard* - If you have a color copied in the clipboard, the clipboard will be replaced by the name of the color

+> Tips : Call the *copied color name to clipboard* from anywhere : In the search bar look for '*convert clipboard color to name*'

 *Set viewport color from node* - Try to find a node with color and apply it to viewport color
 *Color node* - Inverse of previous, set viewport color on the first node connected to Surface material output

-> Hints : Call the *copied color name to clipboard* from anywhere : In the search bar look for '*convert clipboard color to name*'

 #### note:
 this addon use *webcolors* module (will propose to download automatically at first use)